Carol Taylor

 Research interests

-I am Professor of Higher Education and Gender in the Department of Education at the University of Bath where I lead the Learning, Pedagogy and Diversity Research cluster.
-My research focuses on the entangled relations of knowledge, power, gender, space and ethics in higher education and utilizes trans- and interdisciplinary posthumanist and feminist new materialist theories and methodologies.
-I am co-editor of the journal Gender and Education.
-I serve on the Editorial Boards of Teaching in Higher Education, Critical Studies in Teaching and Learning and Journal of Posthumanism.
-My latest books are Fairchild, N., Taylor, C.A., Benozzo, A., Carey, N., Koro, M., & Elmenhorst, C. (2022).
+I am Professor of Higher Education and Gender in the Department of Education at the University of Bath, and lead the Reimagining Education for Better Futures research group.
+My research focuses on the entangled relations of knowledge, power, gender, space and ethics in higher education and utilizes trans- and interdisciplinary posthumanist and feminist materialist theories and methodologies.
+I was co-editor of the journal Gender and Education for 7 years (2016-2023).
+I currently serve on the Editorial Boards of Teaching in Higher Education, Critical Studies in Teaching and Learning and Journal of Posthumanism.
+My latest books are J. B. Ulmer, C. Hughes, M. Salazar Pérez & C. A. Taylor (Eds.).
+(2024) The Routledge International Handbook of Transdisciplinary Feminist Research and Methodological Praxis; Fairchild, N., Taylor, C.A., Benozzo, A., Carey, N., Koro, M., & Elmenhorst, C. (2022).
 Knowledge Production in Material Spaces: Disturbing Conferences and Composing Events.
-London: Routledge; Taylor, C. A., Ulmer, J., and Hughes, C. (Eds.)
-(2020) Transdisciplinary Feminist Research: Innovations in Theory, Method and Practice.
 London: Routledge; and Taylor, C. A. and Bayley, A. (Eds.)
 (2019) Posthumanism and Higher Education: Reimagining Pedagogy, Practice and Research.
 London: Palgrave Macmillan.

 My research interests include: